aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 pres.Slides[8].SlideShowTransition.Type = TransitionType.Plus;
 ```

-Finally, let us export to HTML by using WebDocument with the AnimateTransitions property set to true:
+Finally, let's export it to HTML by using WebDocument with the AnimateTransitions property set to true:

 ``` csharp
 WebDocumentOptions options = new WebDocumentOptions